kotliluk/rachel/README.md

 **Algebraic operators** in the conditions:

-These operators expect number literals or number columns as the input.
+These operators expect number literal or number column inputs.
 If the number column evaluates to null, null is returned.
 When string, boolean, or null constant is given, an error is triggered.